Schedules from previous years |

 Q: What sort of things can you do to help my instrument in the field?

-A: Some instruments languish, often for want of simple adjustment because
+A: Sometimes a harpsichord languishes, often for want of simple adjustment because

-of climatic difference.
-Others can benefit from a more comprehensive service
+of climatic difference after it has settled in its new home.
+Other instruments can benefit from a more comprehensive service

 resulting in radical improvement to their tone, touch and reliability.
+Some harpsichords I’ve seen were obviously left the maker’s workshop without being properly setup or regulated!
 I can

 accomplish almost anything with complete professionalism in the field, often